Anna-Myzukina/Associations-1/README.md

     $ rails server --environment production

-If you view your app running in production, it won’t work without a production database, which we can create by running rails db:migrate in production:
+If you view your app running in production, it won’t work without a production database, which we can create by running rails `db:migrate` in production:

     $ rails db:migrate RAILS_ENV=production

 (I find it confusing that the idiomatic commands to run the console, server, and migrate commands in non-default environments use different syntax, which is why I bothered showing all three.
 It’s worth noting, though, that preceding any of them with RAILS_ENV=<env> will also work, as in RAILS_ENV=production rails server).

-By the way, if you have deployed your sample app to Heroku, you can see its environment using heroku run rails console:
+By the way, if you have deployed your sample app to Heroku, you can see its environment using Heroku run rails console:

       $ heroku run rails console
       >> Rails.env